oxu2/YelpDataAnalysis/README.md

 ### Preview:
 ![ShinyPreview1](image/YelpShinyPreview1.png)
 ![ShinyPreview2](image/YelpShinyPreview2.png)
-## Acknowledgements
+## Acknowledgments
 This is a project of STAT 628 Fall 2021 at UW-Madison, supervised by Prof. Hyunseung Kang.

 ## Contributors
-- **Shuren He** - (she249@wisc.edu) : Contribute to most part of the LDA model including selecting and training model.
+- **Shuren He** - (she249@wisc.edu): Contribute to most of the LDA model including selecting and training model.
-- **Ziyue Zheng** - (zzheng232@wisc.edu) : Contribute to the t-test part, the analysis of the LDA model outcome, R Shiny app, report writing.
+- **Ziyue Zheng** - (zzheng232@wisc.edu): Contribute to the t-test part, the analysis of the LDA model outcome, R Shiny app, report writing.
-- **Ouyang Xu** - (oxu2@wisc.edu) : Contribute to part of the LDA model, R Shiny app, Github construction, report writing.
+- **Ouyang Xu** - (oxu2@wisc.edu): Contribute to part of the LDA model, R Shiny app, Github construction, report writing.